ArthurSpirling/LargeLanguageReplication/explainer/explainer.md

 A final point in this section is that one of the LMs, Gemini, simply would not work much of the time.
 To say the results are therefore 'non-replicable' is an understatement---one cannot even use the same technique.

+**tl;dr: the variance for LMs, especially proprietary ones, is high.
+Some tasks with some LMs cannot be replicated at all.
+Open models with offline versioning are the exception**

 ## 5. Advice for Practitioners
 What follows from all this?
 We have five suggestions: